Vision… an excerpt from the book:

 Affirmation: My gift of spiritual vision will work to attract the resources readily available to achieve the ultimate victory I will attain.

-Next Chapter (6): Passion… an excerpt from the soon to be released book: Motivation for the World, One Word at a Time by Gary A. McAbee
+Next Chapter (6): Passion… an excerpt from the book: Defining Success, One Word at a Time by Gary A. McAbee

-Previous Chapter (4): Dream: Motivation for the World, One Word at a Time
+Previous Chapter (4): Dream: Defining Success, One Word at a Time